-- Fill a large bowl with cold water, about a quarter teaspoon of salt, and about a cup of ice cubes and set aside.
-You are going to blanch the asparagus so that it stays green and crisp.
+- Fill a large bowl with cold water, and about a cup of ice cubes if you have them and set aside.
+You are going to use this to blanch the asparagus so that it stays green and crisp.

-- Pop the lid on and microwave for about two and a half minutes.
-Carefully test one and see if it's still too crunchy for your liking.
+- Cover and microwave for about two and a half minutes.
+Carefully test one and see if it's still done.
+It should be a bit crunchy but not raw.
 You want it mostly cooked.
-Don't let it get too mushy, you're going to cook it again with a drizzle of olive oil and some granulated onion powder!
+Don't let it get too mushy, you're going to heat it up again with a drizzle of olive oil and some granulated onion powder!

 - Once it's cooked to your liking remove it with tongs and plunge it into the bowl of ice water for about a minute.

 - Drain the water from your microwave steamer.
-Using tongs, return the asparagus to the bowl of the steamer, draining off any excess water, or ice.
+Return the asparagus to the bowl of the steamer, draining off any excess water, or ice.
 Use a paper towel or tea towel if necessary.
-Sprinkle with onion powder, a sprinkle of salt and pepper, and a drizzle of olive oil and shake to coat evenly.
+Sprinkle with granulated onion powder, a sprinkle of salt and pepper, and a small drizzle of olive oil and shake to coat evenly.

-- Microwave for about thirty seconds, to one minute.
+- Microwave for only about thirty seconds, to one minute.
 In my microwave, it only takes about thirty seconds.
-If you have the grill on, instead of microwaving it, use your tongs to place it horizontally on the clean grill grates just long enough to kiss it with delicious grill char marks!
+If you have the grill on, instead of microwaving it, use your tongs to place it across clean grill grates just long enough to kiss it with delicious grill char marks!